LiamSteyn/ST10258941_PROG6221_POE/README.md

     Clear a recipe (option 5)
     Exit the application (option 0)

+# Lecturer Update

+ Comments on previous version were unprofessional so they were all updated to provide better details within the code.
+ Colour texts were added to make certain console outputs stand out to the user and give the user a better UI experience.

 # Repository
  The source code for this application is available at: https://github.com/LiamSteyn/ST10258941_PROG6221_POE